gablaxian/gablaxian_jekyll/_posts/2013-01-26-the-case-of-the-linux-box-and-nginx.md

 	tar xzvf pcre-8.32.tar.gz
 	tar xzvf zlib-1.2.7.tar.gz

 It isn't a direct link to the PCRE library, so it might take a few attempts to get the files.
 If you're having issues, then you can use the link to download the files locally, then using your SSH details, SFTP into your server and upload it manually.
-This *could* cause issues if you disabled root access as I did.
-The you'd have to upload the files to your home directory and move them through the command line.
-I can help with that outside of the article if requested.

 With those downloaded, head back to your nginx folder and alter the configuration line, like so